kodexa-labs/aws-eks-cdk/README.md

 ```

-Now you have your environment in available.
+Now you have your environment available.

 ## Deploying the EKS cluster